 Dean Horridge 3:07

-Yeah, I was the last of six, me sort of being the last of the runt.
-Sort of they’ve been there done it.
+Yeah, I was the last of six, me being the last of the runt.
+So sort of they’ve been there done it.
 It’s almost an inconvenience sometimes the last one, you know, you’ve been through all the pitfalls of the other children.

 James Moore 3:22